CanopyTax/sofe/README.md

 ### Services in production
 Create your own private service by telling sofe how to resolve your service name.
-Add to your systemjs configuration a manifest option to a sofe property or auto-discover services by loading a remote manifest of available services
+Add to your systemjs configuration a manifest option to a sofe property or auto-discover services by loading a remote manifest of available services:
 ```javascript
 System.config({
   sofe: {